Pulmonary alveolar proteinosis is a rare disorder in which the air sacs of the lungs (alveoli) become plugged with a protein-rich fluid.

 When the alveoli are plugged, the transfer of oxygen to the blood from the lungs is severely impaired.
 Consequently, most people with pulmonary alveolar proteinosis experience shortness of breath when they exert themselves.
 Some people have severe difficulty breathing, even at rest.
 Other symptoms may include fatigue, weight loss, and low-grade fever.
 Most people also have a cough that often does not produce sputum, but occasionally people expectorate chunky gelatinous material.
 People often have severe disability from inadequate lung function.
 Lung infections may quickly worsen symptoms of shortness of breath and produce fever.

-A chest x-ray shows extensive dense white patches in both lungs, usually located centrally near the heart.
-Computed tomography (CT) shows this and other changes that suggest the disease.
-Pulmonary function tests (see see Pulmonary Function Testing (PFT)) reveal that the volume of air that the lungs can hold is abnormally small.
+A chest x-ray shows evidence of plugging of the alveoli.
+Computed tomography (CT) shows this plugging and other changes that suggest the disease.
+Pulmonary function tests (see Pulmonary Function Testing (PFT)) reveal that the volume of air that the lungs can hold is abnormally small.
 Tests show low levels of oxygen in the blood, at first only during exercise but later also when the person is at rest.
 The elimination of carbon dioxide from the lungs may be impaired.
 Blood test results are not specific for the diagnosis, although levels of some substances (for example, lactic dehydrogenase, red blood cells, serum surfactant proteins, and gamma globulin) are often elevated.

 Corticosteroids, such as prednisone, are not effective and may actually increase the chance of infection.
 Bacterial infections are treated with antibiotics, usually taken by mouth.